akshell/docs/ref/ak/http.rst

    :func:`serve.catchingHttpError` decorator will catch the error and convert it to a :class:`Response` object.

-.. class:: NotFoundError(message='Not found')
+.. exception:: NotFoundError(message='Not found')

    A resource was not found.
 Should be reported to the user by a 404 HTTP response.
-Subclass of :class:`HttpError`.
+Subclass of :exc:`HttpError`.

 redirect()